nyberry/nyberrysite/tools/icd10.md

     <img class="profile_img_square" src="/assets/images/icd10.png" alt="looking up the codes">
 </div>
 <hr>
-<h3>About ICD-10</h3>
-<strong>A big medical filing cabinet</strong>
+<h3>A big medical filing cabinet</h3>

 The International Classification of Diseases, 10th Revision (ICD-10) is a system for coding diseases, symptoms and injuries.
-Managed by the World Health Organization, it’s used in many health systems to standardize how medical conditions are recorded and tracked.
+Managed by the World Health Organization, it’s used in many health systems to standardize how medical conditions are recorded.

+Each condition gets a unique code, like <strong>E11.9</strong> for type 2 diabetes, turning medical diagnoses into structured, comparable data.
 From sore throat to shark attack, ICD-10 has a code for it.

-Each condition gets a unique alphanumeric code (like E11.9 for type 2 diabetes without complications), turning medical diagnoses into structured, comparable data.

 The classifcation evolved from a much simpler system that dates back to 1893.
 Over the years, it has grown in scope, and now contains over 70,000 codes — reflecting advances in medical knowledge, health tech, and the administrative demands of modern healthcare.
 ICD-11 was released in 2022, but ICD-10 is still the standard in many countries including the US.

-It contains some highly specific codes.
 Ever been pecked by a macaw?
-That’s W61.12XA.
+That’s <strong>W61.12XA</strong>.
+Burned when your water skis caught fire?
+That's <strong>V91.07X</strong>.

-Every code tells a story — of human health, of bureaucracy, and occasionally, of mean parrots.
+Each code tells a story — of health, of bureaucracy; of watersports and parrots.

 <img class="profile_img_square" src="/assets/images/macaw.png" alt="macaw">